UChicago Supplemental Essays 2023-24 – Prompts and Advice

 Essay Option 2

-Research has shown that 11% of UChicago applicants who have the wisdom tooth impart to “enjoy the time you have” are accepted.
-Those who utilize some sort of wise man/tooth-related pun are admitted at only a 2% clip.
+Research has shown that 11% of UChicago applicants who select “Who let the dogs out?’ are admitted.
+Those who go with “Life on Mars?” are admitted at only a 2% clip.
 Just kidding.
-If you want to write about a wisdom tooth guru, or some creative spin-off concept, knock yourself out.
+If answering a question posed by David Bowie or the Baja Men appeals to you, knock yourself out.
 If not, keep moving down the list of prompts…

 Essay Option 3